About the (in)equivalence between holonomic versus non-holonomic theories of gravity: Conclusions

-Such tensor is sometimes interpreted in the literature as an exterior covariant derivative, defined on the spliced bundle $TX\times TM$, applied to $\tensor{e}{^A_\nu}$.
-Theories with non-vanishing $\tensor{D}{^A_{\mu\nu}}$, however, actually live on these spliced bundles and are, therefore, concomitantly holonomic and non-holonomic.
+In the literature,~\eqref{eq:d-tensor} is sometimes interpreted as the result of applying an exterior covariant derivative, defined on the spliced bundle $TX\times TM$, to $\tensor{e}{^A_\nu}$.
+Theories with non-vanishing $\tensor{D}{^A_{\mu\nu}}$ must live on the spliced bundle, and are concomitantly holonomic and non-holonomic.
 Thus, the question of equivalence becomes nonsensical.
-In any case, this scenario is worth mentioning since it presents a novel way to lift spacetime and gauge space symmetries into a single geometrical arena, finding recent applications in 11-dimensional supergravity, higher-spin gravity and, ultimately, M-theory \cite{hull2007,engquist2008,nicolai2014a,nicolai2014b}.
+This scenario, however, presents a novel way to lift spacetime and gauge space symmetries into a single geometrical arena, finding recent applications in 11-dimensional supergravity, higher-spin gravity, and M-theory~\cite{hull2007,engquist2008,nicolai2014a,nicolai2014b}.